marcos4503/hide-and-seek-manager/README.md

 <p align="center" style="font-size: 2px;">
     <img src="This-Repository/mod-cover.png" />
     <br>
-    To download this mod's JAR file, go to the folder corresponding to your Minecraft version, in this Repository, then navigate to the "build/libs" directory.
+    To download this mod's JAR file, go to the folder corresponding to your Minecraft version, in this Repository, like "Forge-XX.XX.XX-JARs".
 All JAR versions of this mod will be located there.
 </p>

 # About this Mod